baxterlabZbrowse/Pvulgaris_v1.0/README.md

 # Phaseolus vulgaris (Common Bean) v1.0

-This repository contains the necessary files to use Panicum vulgaris v1.0 in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).
+This repository contains the necessary files to use Phaseolus vulgaris v1.0 in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).

 ### Requirements